apify/apify-cli/COMMANDS.md

                            request queue before the run starts.

 DESCRIPTION
-  The command runs a Node.js process with the actor in the current directory.
+  The command runs a npm start script in the current directory.
 It sets various APIFY_XYZ environment variables in order to provide a working execution environment for the actor.
-For example, this causes the actor input, as well as all other data in key-value stores, datasets or request queues to be stored in the "apify_local" directory, rather than on the Apify platform.
+For example, this causes the actor input, as well as all other data in key-value stores, datasets or request queues to be stored in the "apify_storage" directory, rather than on the Apify platform.

+  NOTE: You can override behaviour for your actor in package.json under scripts.start.
+You can set up your own main file or environment variables by changing start script value.

 ```